Sopka Pack Laikas

 Hunting with Laikas

-The hunting process as with any other breed should start with obedience training at a young age.
+It is good to start the hunting process with obedience training at a young age.

 This is the communication language you establish with your dog for a life time.
 It is to make a dog more civilized in general and will strengthen dog's understanding of your expectations during the hunt as well as strengthen his co-operation with you.
 The dog will understand better that he's hunting with you and for you.
-The four
+Depanding on what type of hunting will you be using your dogs for, obedience training can be tailored to that specific hunt.
+If you're using the dog for bird hunting, this requires more advanced obedience to be able to control and direct a young dog in the field.
+If you're hunting the bush for large game cats and bears, you might only worry about being able to call your dogs off and heal command.
+Generally, if you would like to look into more advanced obedience, the four

 common commands are here, heal, sit and run.
 With the here command your dog should come to